-In 2011 I traveled to Eldoret (Kenya) with two good friends for an internship in their university hospital.
+In 2011, I traveled to Eldoret (Kenya) with two good friends for an internship in their university hospital.
 Before our trip, we searched the internet for information about Eldoret, but unfortunately we couldn’t find much.
-Therefore, Bunch of Backpackers would like to present this ultimate Eldoret guide!
+Therefore, Bunch of Backpackers would like to present this ultimate Eldoret travel guide!

 Introduction to Eldoret